casavo/habitat/README.md

 ## License

-Code is distributed under the [MIT license](LICENSE), Casavo logo and brand are registered trademarks.
+Code is distributed under the [Apache 2.0](LICENSE), Casavo logo and brand are registered trademarks.